 Thus, he was going to remain for a week on the Hill giving guidance and counsel.

-On Thursday, the eve of the Feast of the Sacred Heart, adoration was made by four sisters including Sister Sasagawa from 8 until 9 after the morning Mass.
+On Thursday, the eve of the Feast of the Sacred Heart, adoration was made by four sisters including Sr. Sasagawa from 8 until 9 after the morning Mass.

 After hymns, Rosary, and common prayers, silent meditation followed.

 However, shortly after the beginning of the silent meditation, a mysterious phenomenon happened.

 Sr. Sasagawa says,